httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 When received by a client, it can be used to inform HTTP/2 connection coalescing (see {{set}}), but does not relax the requirement there that the server is authoritative.

-It MUST occur on stream 0; an ORIGIN frame on any other stream is invalid and MUST be ignored.
+The origin frame MUST be sent on stream 0; an ORIGIN frame on any other stream is invalid and MUST be ignored.

 The ORIGIN frame is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.

 The following algorithm illustrates how a client can handle received origin frames:

-1. If the client is configured to be a proxy, ignore the frame and stop processing.
+1. If the client is configured to use a proxy, ignore the frame and stop processing.
 2. If the frame occurs upon any stream except stream 0, ignore the frame and stop processing.
 3. If the CLEAR flag is set, remove all members from the Origin Set.
 4. For each Origin field `origin_raw` in the frame payload:
-  a.
-Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
+   1. Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
-  b.
-If the REMOVE flag is set, remove any member of the Origin Set that is the same as `parsed_origin` (as per {{!RFC6454}}, Section 5), and continue to the next `parsed_origin`.
+   2. If the REMOVE flag is set, remove any member of the Origin Set that is the same as `parsed_origin` (as per {{!RFC6454}}, Section 5), and continue to the next `parsed_origin`.
-  c.
-Otherwise, add `parsed_origin` to the Origin Set.
+   3. Otherwise, add `parsed_origin` to the Origin Set.

 # Security Considerations